SharedCode/sop/README.md

 ## Atomicity, Consistency, Isolation and Durability
 SOP transaction achieves each of these ACID transaction attributes by moving the M-Way Trie(B-Tree for short) within the SOP code library.
 B-Tree is the heart of database systems.
 It enables fast storage and searches, a.k.a. - indexing engine.
 But more than that, by SOP's design, the B-Tree is used as part of the "controller logic" to provide two phase commit, ACID transactions.

 It has nifty algorithms controlling/talking to Redis & Cassandra(in behalf of your CRUD operations) in order to ensure each ACID attribute is enforced by the transaction.
 If ACID attributes spells mission critical for your system, then look no further.
 SOP provides all that and a whole lot more, e.g. built-in data caching via Redis.
-So, all of your data are "cached" out of process, and since SOP transaction also caches your data within the host memory, then you get a L1/L2 caching for free, just by using SOP code library.
+So, your data are "cached" in Redis and since SOP transaction also caches your data within the host memory, then you get a L1/L2 caching for free, just by using SOP code library.

 ## Fine Tuning
 There are two primary ingredients affecting performance and I/O via SOP.
 They are: